oscarzahl/NetworkProgramming/README.md

 There are several runnable classes in the project.

+To start the server: run the `main` method inside the `ServerStarter` class.

 To run the greenhouse part (with sensor/actuator nodes):

 * Command line version: run the `main` method inside `CommandLineGreenhouse` class.